hackgvl/hackgreenville-com/CONTRIBUTING.md

 If you run into "The Mix manifest does not exist", then run `docker exec -it hackgreenville php artisan vendor:publish --provider="Laravel\Horizon\HorizonServiceProvider"` and `docker exec -it hackgreenville npm run dev`.
 Finally, you'll have to run `composer install` with docker exec like the following: `docker exec -it hackgreenville composer install` or `docker exec -it hackgreenville php artisan migrate --seed; yarn install; yarn prod`.
 After that, hit Ctrl-C in the original docker-compose to stop the application, and do `docker-compose up` to run it again.
+If there are any changes in the application code, you will need to run `docker-compose up --build` to recreate the container with your changes.

 #### Interacting with Your Running Copy of the Project